Julkar1/java_api_request/README.md

-Set up PostgreSQL:
+B)Set up PostgreSQL:

 Create a new database in PostgreSQL.

-Update the application.properties file with your PostgreSQL database credentials.
+C)Update the application.properties file with your PostgreSQL database credentials.

-Build the project:
+D)Build the project:

 mvn clean install

-Running the Application
+5)Running the Application

 1.Start the application: